naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_emnlp20/README.md

 - Near-imperceptible Neural Linguistic Steganography via Self-Adjusting Arithmetic Coding
 - Latent Geographical Factors for Analyzing the Evolution of Dialects in Contact
 - Learning to Represent Image and Text with Denotation Graphs
-- Keep it Surprisingly Simple: A Simple First Order Graph Based Parsing Model for Joint Morphosyntactic Parsing in Sanskrit
 - Disentangle-based Continual Graph Representation Learning
 - AttnIO: Knowledge Graph Exploration with In-and-Out Attention Flow for Knowledge-Grounded Dialogue
 - Pre-training Entity Relation Encoder with Intra-span and Inter-span Information